ZeroSpline/ZeroSpline/README.md

 <h3 align="left">📝 About Me :</h3>

-- 🚀 I am Data Science student from Russia.
+- 🚀 I'm looking for a job in Data Science.
+- 🌊 I solve the following tasks:
+      Can conduct research and exploratory analysis
+      Train classical ML models and neural network models Can assemble a microservice based on Streamlit.
 - ⚡ I am looking for a new experience currently.
 - 💻 Very interested in Time Series and Computer Vision!
-- 🌊 I am into swimming and watching comedy shows.
 - 💬 You can contact me via telegram https://t.me/skyspline

 ---